 Scientifically speaking, the feeling of loving and being loved by someone activates the brain’s reward system, which releases feel-good hormones.
 Recent peer-reviewed studies reveal that this is much more common with romantic love, and can produce an effect in the brain quite similar to addiction.
 This is most pronounced and perhaps makes the most sense during the initial stages of a relationship, often referred to as the “puppy love” stage.

 For most people, love isn’t love without loving actions.
 So, it’s also a type of behavior.
 Some people say love transcends time and space.
 Others say it’s a social construct or an idea brought to us through advertising and the media.

 R.J.
 Sternberg suggests, in his triangular theory of love, that love is a combination of intimacy, passion, and commitment.
 The roles of each factor depending on the type of relationship.
 You can love a romantic partner, a parent, a child, a sibling, or a friend.
 If altruistic love exists, you can theoretically love everyone in the world.

 What Is Conditional Love?

 Conditional love is a type of love that you give according to what you believe someone deserves.
-You give it when someone behaves in ways you like.
+You give it when someone behaves in ways you like or expect.
 They do what you want them to do or give you what you want to have.
 Then, if they ever fail to give that to you, you withdraw your feelings of affection and passion and your acts of love and intimacy.